SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 2. Right-click the database project **CustomerDb**, and then select **Build**.
 This generates the CustomerDb.dacpac file in the `[..]\bin\[debug | release]` folder.

 3. Create a new Azure SQL Database.
-Sign in to the [Azure Management Portal](https://manage.windowsazure.com), and after the dashboard loads, select the **SQL DATABASES** link in the margin.
+Sign in to the [Azure portal](https://ms.portal.azure.com), and after the dashboard loads, select the **SQL DATABASES** link in the margin.

     ![Azure SQL Database listing](../images/ConvertAuto2ProviderFig3.jpg)